Reset filters

 Author(s): Fortune D; Weisgarber B;

 Belonging is a pervasive human need that is vital to our well-being as we age.
 Ageist attitudes, stereotyping, and life transitions tend to jeopardise older adults' experiences of belonging.
-Although community involvement can lead to the development of ...
+Although community involvement can lead to the development of social relationships that support belonging in older adulthood, little is known about how belonging ...

 Article GUID: 37518953